 The Teagasc Soils Map indicates the site locality comprises urban sediment.
-Immediately surrounding the site to the south, east and west, the Quaternary geology of the site is comprised of till derived from the underlying limestone bedrock.
+Directly underlying and north of the leak location the Quaternary geology is classified as urban.
+Surrounding the site to the south, east and west, the Quaternary geology of the site is comprised of till derived from the underlying limestone bedrock.